mlh5599/PiBlade/README.md

 ## Description
 For the Raspberry Pi - Make LEDs blink on network and/or SD card/USB storage activity.

+Based on the [PiLEDLights](https://github.com/RagnarJensen/PiLEDlights) project by Ragnar Jensen utilizing pigpio instead of WiringPi for GPIO manipulation.

 hddledPi blinks a LED connected to a GPIO pin on any mass storage access.
 Not only on SD card access, but also on USB thumbdrive and hard drive activity.
 netledPi blinks a LED connected to a GPIO pin when there is activity on any network interface.
 Not only the built-in ethernet interface, but also on any other USB ethernet or WiFi interface.
 actledPi blinks the Pi's ACT led on all mass storage I/O, i.e. not only the SD card.